Single-machine scheduling: Maximizing the throughput

 Jobs can have execution intervals.
 For each job j, there is a processing time tj and a start-time sj, so it must be executed in the interval [sj, sj+tj].
 Since some of the intervals overlap, not all jobs can be completed.
 The goal is to maximize the number of completed jobs, that is, the throughput.
 More generally, each job may have several possible intervals, and each interval may be associated with a different profit.
 The goal is to choose at most one interval for each job, such that the total profit is maximized.
 For more details, see the page on interval scheduling.

 More generally, jobs can have time-windows, with both start-times and deadlines, which may be larger than the job length.
 Each job can be scheduled anywhere within its time-window.
 Bar-Noy, Bar-Yehuda, Freund, Naor and Schieber present a (1-ε)/2 approximation.

+Jobs with non-constant length

+Workers and machines often become tired after working for a certain amount of time, and this makes them slower when processing future jobs.
+On the other hand, workers and machines may learn how to work better, and this makes them faster when processing future jobs.
+In both cases, the length (processing-time) of a job is not constant, but depends on the jobs processed before it.
+In this setting, even minimizing the maximum completion time becomes non-trivial.
+There are two common ways to model the change in job length.